phpDocumentor/guides/docs/extension/templates.rst

         'themes' => ['mytheme' => dirname(__DIR__, 3) . '/resources/template'],
     ]);

-You can now copy any twig file from the extended extensions and change it with the full power of `Twig <https://twig.symfony.com/>`__.
+You can now copy any Twig file from the extended extensions and change it with the full power of `Twig <https://twig.symfony.com/>`__.

 Have a look at the `custom theme for TYPO3 Documentation <https://github.com/TYPO3-Documentation/typo3-docs-theme>`__